pearldarkk/Practical-Reverse-Engineering-Self-solution/Chapter1/README.md

   00049	e8 00 00 00 00	 call	 _func
   0004e	83 c4 10	 add	 esp, 16			; 00000010H
 ```
 I created a struct of 3 ints (3 double-words).
-The compiler first copied the value to a new offset, then push the base address onto the stack to pass to my function `func`.
-On the function, the `return` part which started from line 167 was:
+The compiler first copies the value to a new offset, then pushes the base address onto the stack to pass to my function `func`.
+On the function, the `return` part which started from line 167 is:
 ```
 ; 13   :     return obj;